borgmatic-collective/borgmatic/docs/how-to/backup-your-databases.md

 ## Database restoration

+When you want to replace an existing database with its backed-up contents, you can restore it with borgmatic.
+Note that the database must already exist;
+borgmatic does not currently create a database upon restore.

 To restore a database dump from an archive, use the `borgmatic restore` action.
 But the first step is to figure out which archive to restore from.
 A good way to do that is to use the `rlist` action: